Wisconsin Home Energy Assistance Program (WHEAP)

 Applications will be accepted in various formats:

-- You can download an application, instructions and guidelines here:
+- You can download an application and verification checklist here:

 - Paper applications will be available Monday-Friday 8am-4:30pm at Brown County Department of Human Services, Economic Support Unit, 111 N Jefferson St, Green Bay, WI 54301.
 You also may contact our reception desk at 920-448-6460 or email BCHSEA@co.brown.wi.us to request an application be mailed to you.